held-logo

 A lot is said about how knowledge of vocabulary and idiomatic expressions is important for text interpretation and understanding language in general.
 Lots of words are also spent on the importance of learning in context.

-When I explain these things to my pupils, most of the time, they start trying to find possible metaphoric meanings for expressions that, at first, don't make sense in the context they find them in.
-After that it is most of all a matter of, the more they do it, the better they get at it.
+When I explain this to my pupils they just start trying to find metaphoric meanings for expressions that don't make sense to them.
+After that it is basically a matter of, the more they do it, the better they get at it.

 First published: ;